FMIA Week 16: Don’t Look Now, But Philly’s a Factor (With a Healthy QB)

 In every year since the NFL went from 10 playoff teams to 12 in 1990, the NFL has had at least a 33-percent turnover in the playoff field.
 That makes this the 30th consecutive NFL season with at least four new playoff teams from the previous year.

-Buffalo, Green Bay, Minnesota and San Francisco are in this year after being out last year, and there will be a fifth—either Pittsburgh or Tennessee—after the games of Week 17.
+Buffalo, Green Bay, Minnesota and San Francisco are in this year after being out last year, and there will be a fifth—Pittsburgh, Tennessee or Oakland—after the games of Week 17.

 Numbers Game